chef/automate/components/docs-chef-io/layouts/shortcodes/automate/4x-warn.md

-Chef Automate 4.x will not be available for download before the end of September 2022.
-We are working on making the upgrade process a seamless experience.
-Until then, you can download Chef Automate 3.0.49.
-Please get in touch with support for more information.
+We are currently working on making the setup and upgrade process to Automate HA a seamless experience.
+If you are already using Automate HA or planning to use it, please get in touch with Customer Success or your Account Manager for more information